DebbieBergstrom/Russian-Roulette/README.md

 4. Connect your Heroku app to the repository by linking it to your forked copy of the repository.
 5. Click on the "Deploy" button in the Heroku dashboard.

-After following these steps, the app wassuccessfully deployed to Heroku.
+After following these steps, the app was successfully deployed to Heroku.

 &nbsp;